geode-sdk/docs/tutorials/coroutines.md

 When you need to perform operations on a series of values, it's sometimes preferred to lazily evaluate them instead of collecting everything into a vector.
 The `coro::Generator` object allows you to create coroutines that lazily yield values, just like Python generators.

-Here's what a basic fibbonacci generator looks like:
+Here's what a basic range generator looks like:

 ```cpp
 #include <Geode/utils/coro.hpp>